|Funding Program:||Investment Road and Rail Program

 |Local Council/Shire:||Colac Otway Shire,Corangamite Shire Council,Shire of Moyne,Surf Coast Shire

-The Great Ocean Road is a 243 kilometre road that extends from Torquay to Allansford capturing a significant length of the south-west coast of Victoria.
+The Great Ocean Road is a 243km road that extends from Torquay to Allansford capturing a significant length of the south-west coast of Victoria.
 The Great Ocean Road is considered one of the world’s most scenic coastal drives, and links numerous tourism villages and destinations along the coast as well as providing access to famous attractions such as the Twelve Apostles and Bells Beach.

 However the combined effect of age, heavy rainfall, sandy soils, salt corrosion and tourist traffic has increased the deterioration of the Great Ocean Road.
 Land slips, rock falls and drainage issues are frequent which temporarily close sections of the road or reduce the number of lanes available for motorists.
 This not only reduces the efficiency of the road but also reduces safety, particularly for tourists who are unfamiliar or unaccustomed to local driving conditions.
-The project will address these issues and reduce vehicle operating costs.
+The project addressed these issues and reduced vehicle operating costs.

 Disclaimer: The material contained in this site is made available